gbaldeck/snabbdom-kotlin/README.md

 The files under the `src` folder are these same output files but modified so that snabbdom is completely ready to use in Kotlin.

+The files under the `dist` folder are the generated library if you'd prefer to download those and include them in your project instead of using bintray.

 ### How to use

 The releases of this project are available from bintray.